yandex-cloud/docs/en/audit-trails/tutorials/export-logs-to-splunk.md

       terraform plan
       ```

       If the configuration is described correctly, the terminal displays a list of created resources and their parameters.
-If the configuration contains errors, {{ TF }} will point them out.
+If the configuration contain errors, {{ TF }} will point them out.

    1. Deploy the cloud resources.
       1. If the configuration doesn't contain any errors, run the command: